rickfay/z17-randomizer/README.md

 - Download: [Latest Release (v0.3.0)](https://github.com/rickfay/z17-randomizer/releases/download/albwr-v0.3.0/albwr-0.3.0.zip)

 1. Unzip the download to your directory of choice.
 2. Move your A Link Between Worlds ROM into the same folder.
-Name it: `A Link Between Worlds (USA).3ds`
+Name it: `ALBW.3ds`
-   - If your ROM is located elsewhere or if you'd like to name it something different, you can modify the `config.toml` file to point to the ROM instead
+   - If your ROM is located elsewhere or if you'd like to name it something different, you can modify the `config.json` file to point to the ROM instead

 ![fs-setup.png](docs/fs-setup.jpg?raw=true)